Logo primary

 View Updates

-Hello, my name is Erika, a liberation arts educator and permie newbie.
+Hello, my name is Erika, a liberation arts educator and permie.

-After working with indigenous schoolchildren in southern Philippines, I pursued Anthropology & Education and Indigenous Studies at Columbia University to re-imagine new forms of dialogue, social action, and ways of engaging in decolonizing research that involved a more egalitarian process--all of which my country's public education system I severely lacks.
+After working with indigenous schoolchildren and the public school system in Mindanao, I pursued Anthropology & Education and Indigenous Studies at Columbia University to re-imagine new forms of dialogue, social action, and ways of engaging in decolonizing research that involves a more egalitarian process.

-It was in the course of my studies that I became involved in workshops in Theater of the Oppressed at TOPLAB in NYC and Gas & Electric Arts in Philly.
-Their incredible work resonated with my desires so much so that I packed my bags and moved to the opposite coast where the University of Southern California offered an MA in Applied Theater Arts.
-The program's thrust of Liberation Arts & Community Engagement exposed me to different modalities of the work with genocide survivors, gender justice warriors, immigrants working for community land trust, youth fighting the school-prison-pipeline, former convicts working to rebuild their lives, psychiatric ward residents trying to change the stigma around their disorders, female domestic workers fighting sexual harassment, and youth fighting drug-related gang violence.
+In the course of my studies, I became involved in Theater of the Oppressed at TOPLAB in NYC and Gas & Electric Arts in Philly.
+Their incredible work deeply resonated with me--so much so that I packed my bags and moved to the opposite coast to study with the University of Southern California's Applied Theater Arts graduate program.
+Their thrust of Liberation Arts & Community Engagement exposed me to different modalities of the work with genocide survivors, gender justice warriors, immigrants working for community land trust, youth fighting myriad systemic issues such as the school-prison-pipeline and drug-related gang violence, former convicts working to rebuild their lives, psychiatric ward residents changing the stigma around mental health, and female domestic workers standing up against sexual harassment.
 After a residency with Centro Teatro do Oprimido in Rio de Janeiro, I took a permaculture design certificate course at Occidental in Northern California, which exposed me to Liberation Permaculture, where colored communities empower themselves by building self-sufficient, resilient communities through the tools of permaculture.

-"We make the road by walking" and I've been belly-flopping into mud puddles along the way!
-Thank you for visiting and mud-puddling with me. :)
+Lunangan means “mud puddle” in the Visayan language.
+In the liminal, dialogic space of mess and fun, of healing and wallowing, of wrestling and play, life is reflected upon, wrestled with, and then created anew.
+"We make the road by walking."
+I've been belly-flopping into mud puddles along the way; thank you for visiting and mud-puddling with me. :)

 Updates